Defense lawyers in Fayetteville are often asked, “Is my case a felony or misdemeanor charge?”

 It may come as a surprise to some people that certain traffic offenses may be classified as a misdemeanor, such as Driving While License Revoked Impaired Revocation, Speed Competition, and Reckless Driving.

-Contact our offices in Fayetteville or Raeford, North Carolina, to discuss the charges against you.
+Contact our offices in Fayetteville, Raeford or Pinehurst, North Carolina, to discuss the charges against you.

 When results matter, we are just a phone call away.